Masala Herb

 Children are mostly known to get oxalic poisoning.

-Cows are smart and usually eat only a small amount of sorrel in the day.
+Cows are smart and typically eat only a small amount of sorrel in the day.

-You can see that when a bunch of wild sorrels is left untouched by the grazing cows on the fields.
+You can see that when a number of wild sorrels is left untouched by the grazing cows on the fields.

 When you intend to collect the leaves in nature, see that you pick up neat fresh leaves without holes and choose a place where no chemical fertilization was used.